NEWS

 ・"Depth" and "construction risks" that photos can't convey

-Simply sharing "photos and videos" as we have done in the past does not accurately convey "depth" or "sense of distance" to overseas artists.
+Simply sharing “photos and videos” as we’ve done in the past doesn’t accurately convey “depth” or “sense of distance” to overseas artists.

-Even failing to grasp something as simple as the thickness of a column could lead to ordering the wrong size materials, creating a critical situation where construction becomes impossible on-site.
+Even failing to grasp something as simple as the thickness of a column could lead to ordering the wrong size materials, creating the risk of a critical situation where the work “couldn’t be carried out” on-site.

 ◼︎How We Discovered Scanat and Why We Chose It

-We initially introduced it to archive records during the COVID-19 pandemic, but we soon realized, “Couldn’t this be used not only after an exhibition ends, but also before it begins (during production)?”
-This insight led us to view it as a potential production infrastructure.
+We initially introduced it to archive records of the COVID-19 pandemic, but we soon realized, “Couldn’t this be used not only after an exhibition ends, but also before it begins (during installation)?” and our expectations shifted toward using it as part of our production infrastructure.

-An exhibition view in a modern gallery featuring a pink and gray color scheme.
-The text introduces three ways to Scanat: "archiving," "planning exhibition layouts," and "creating basic drawings."
+An exhibition view from a modern gallery featuring a pink-and-gray color scheme.
+The text introduces three ways Scanat: “archiving,” “planning exhibition layouts,” and “creating basic drawings.”

 ◼︎Benefits of Implementation

-・In collaboration with Mexico, we have implemented the rendering process
+・In collaboration with Mexico, we have implemented the process all the way through to rendering

 Since its implementation, our coordination with partners on the other side of the globe has improved dramatically.